stela2502/Singularity_Tutorial/docs/AMakefileBasedApproach.md

 You can also test the function of the Lua module on open COSMOS, but for that you need to adjust the path the Lua module expects the image:

 Open the created Lua file at ``~/sens05_shared/common/modules/<SANDBOX_DIR>/<VERSION>.lua``.
-You need to comment the line
+You need to comment the line using the '--' on the line start:
 ```text
 -- local base = pathJoin("/scale/gr01/shared/common/software/<SANDBOX_DIR>/<VERSION>")
 ```
-and add these two lines defining the private location as module source path.
+And add these two lines defining the private location as module source path.
 ```text
 home=os.getenv( "HOME" )
 local base = pathJoin(home,"/sens05_shared/common/software/<SANDBOX_DIR>/<VERSION>")